Dimitar Pantev: Spartak Varna

 On 31 August 2015, Pantev was appointed manager of Spartak Varna, leading the club to promotion to the Third League in 2016.

 In Asia

 In 2018–19 season, Pantev was an assistant coach of Palestinian club Al Ahli Hebron.
 In July 2019, he became a manager of Alshoban Almuslimin Hebron.
 In early 2020, Pantev was appointed technical director and head coach of Indian Youth Academy H16.

 In Africa

 Victoria United

 In July 2022, Pantev was appointed manager of Victoria United in Cameroon, with whom he won 2022 South West Regional League.

 On 21 March 2024, Pantev returned to Victoria United.
 He subsequently led Victoria to their first Elite One title in club's history.

 Gaborone United

 On 23 January 2025, Pantev was appointed as a manager of Gaborone United, leading the side to a Botswana Premier League title in his first season at the club.

 Simba

 On 4 September 2025, Pantev was appointed as a Chief manager of Simba.
+His tenure at the club was short-lived.
+On 2 December 2025, Simba SC announced that they had mutually agreed to terminate his contract, along with those of his two assistants, after only 61 days in charge.